The Life and Times of Tom Delonge, the Man Who Confessed His Sexual Feelings Toward a Dog

 If there’s been one great signifier that the content drawled out of Tom Delooooooooonges mouth isn’t to be trusted, it’s the content of his band’s songs.
 So far they’ve written one about fucking a dog, one about fucking his grandpa, one about a guy who fucks his sister, and one that simply rhymes “shit piss fuck cunt cocksucker motherfucker tits fart turd and twat” over and over again.

-That sort of thing was funny at the age of fourteen when most teenage boys believed the epitome of cool was steakandcheese dot com and talking incessantly about the peen, but Tom Delonge wasn’t even fourteen when he wrote those songs: “Fuck a Dog” was written when he was twenty-six.
-Now, I’m only twenty-two years old but yo, all my twenty-six year olds out there, would you take another twenty-six year old man seriously when he’s written a song about fucking a dog in the ass?
+That sort of thing was funny at the age of 14 when most teenage boys believed the epitome of cool was steakandcheese dot com and talking incessantly about the peen, but Tom Delonge wasn’t even 14 when he wrote those songs: “Fuck a Dog” was written when he was 26.
+Now, I’m only 22-years-old but yo, all my 26-year-olds out there, would you take another 26-year-old man seriously when he’s written a song about fucking a dog in the ass?
 I’m pretty sure they’re the sort of people you cut out after losing your virginity.

 Exhibit E: This quote